-What was all the firing The Bot was hearing coming from?
-I originally thought it was undisciplined fire from Afghan Security Forces who were shooting at ghosts, as there was only one spot in the city with active shooters.
+What was all the firing The Bot and I heard coming from?
+I thought it was undisciplined fire from Afghan Security Forces who were shooting at ghosts.
 Turns out I was wrong.
 Most of the shooting The Bot was hearing came from the ISAF Headquarters where the Macedonian guard force joined by Americans from the HQ staff started shooting at a building 1000 meters away with AK 47’s (Macedonians) and M4 rifles (Americans).
-What they thought they were doing and where all those rounds impacted is a mystery to me.
+What they thought they were doing and where all those rounds landed is a mystery to me but there is a private girls school that is 600 meters out from ISAF HQ and directly in the line of fire so it would be a good guess to assume most the ISAF rounds hit there.
 I can guarantee that none of them came close to hitting the 6 gunmen who were outside the effective range of ISAF battle rifles.
-Apparently the shooting from the ISAF HQ lasted over two hours and only stopped when they ran out of ammo (there is no ammo storage/issue point at the ISAF HQ base.)
-There is already a YouTube video of this posted on line but I can’t access it on the system I’m on and have not seen it myself.

-Despite the wild fire from the ISAF troops overall this incident was handled pretty well.
+Despite the wild fire from the ISAF troops this incident was handled well by the Afghan Security Forces.
 Two of the three suicide bombers were shot before they could strike and the focal point of the incident was isolated and contained rapidly.
-Most importantly the door kickers took their time rooting out the villains who, as is typical for Taliban fighters, did not fight with any skill or determination despite achieving complete surprise and being prepared to fight to the death.
+Most importantly the door kickers took their time rooting out the villains who, as is typical for Taliban fighters, did not fight with much skill despite achieving complete surprise and being prepared to fight to the death.

 The subsequent assassination of former President Burhanuddin Rabbani is something on which I’ll withhold comment.
 I knew Rabbani’s deceased son-in law very well and have no desire to share my opinions on this matter except for two: That was one well planned and executed operation that reveals a skill set we in the west no longer have.
 And seeing Ambassador Crocker accuse the Pakistani’s of collusion in the attack was a refreshingly honest public statement from a senior diplomat.

 Blind support of GIRoA is not a mission, but an abdication of the imperative of paying attention to reality when you define a mission.
-The American military has a counterinsurgency doctrine, which is based on supporting the local government, and they are not going to tailor their operations to fit reality despite the fact we have no legitimate host nation partner.
-The six fighters who launched the main attack obviously had staged thousands of pounds worth of weapons and ordnance inside Kabul’s Ring of Steel and that could only be done with the active assistance of Afghan Security Forces.
+The American military has a counterinsurgency doctrine based on supporting the local government, and they are not going to tailor their operations to fit reality despite the fact we have do not have a host nation partner that is seen as legitimate in the eyes of the Afghan people.
+The six fighters who launched the main attack obviously had staged thousands of pounds worth of weapons and ordnance inside Kabul’s Ring of Steel and that could only be done with the active assistance of people with seniority in the Kabul security establishment.
 Corruption in this country is that bad.

 Richard Fernandez of The Belmount Club posted today about the consequences of building edifices on the foundation of a lie.
 This quote from the post lays it out beautifully: